Lev Kopelev: Career

 When the German–Soviet War broke out in June 1941, he volunteered for the Red Army and used his knowledge of German to serve as a propaganda officer and an interpreter.
 He was tasked with subverting and indoctrinating Germans, and on one occasion persuaded the German garrison of Graudenz (Grudziądz) to mutiny.
 When he entered East Prussia with the Red Army throughout the East Prussian Offensive, he sharply criticized the atrocities against the German civilian population and was arrested in 1945 and sentenced to a ten-year term in the Gulag for fostering "bourgeois humanism" and for "compassion towards the enemy".
 In the sharashka Marfino he met Aleksandr Solzhenitsyn.
 Kopelev became a prototype for Rubin from The First Circle.

 He was released in 1954 and in 1956 was rehabilitated.
 Still an optimist and believer in the ideals of communism, during the Khrushchev Thaw he restored his Communist Party of the Soviet Union (CPSU) membership.
-From 1957–1969 he taught in the Moscow Institute of Polygraphy and the Institute of History of Arts.
+From 1957 to 1969 he taught in the Moscow Institute of Polygraphy and the Institute of History of Arts.
 It was Kopelev who approached Aleksandr Tvardovsky, editor of the top Soviet literary journal, the Novy Mir (New World) to urge publication of Solzhenitsyn's One Day in the Life of Ivan Denisovich.

 From 1968 onward Kopelev actively participated in the human rights and dissident movement.
 In 1968 he was fired from his job and expelled from the CPSU and the Writers' Union for signing protest letters against the persecution of dissidents, publicly supporting Andrei Sinyavsky and Yuli Daniel and actively denouncing the Soviet invasion of Czechoslovakia.
 He also protested Solzhenitsyn's expulsion from the Writers' Union and wrote in defense of dissenting General Pyotr Grigorenko, imprisoned at a psikhushka.

 Kopelev's books were distributed via samizdat (underground publishing), smuggled out of Russia and published in the West.

 For his political activism and contacts with the West, he was deprived of the right to teach or be published in 1977.